hashicorp/terraform-provider-google/website/docs/r/compute_region_instance_group_manager.html.markdown

     appending a hyphen and a random four-character string to the base instance name.

-* `instance_template` - (Required, [GA](https://terraform.io/docs/providers/google/provider_versions.html)) The full URL to an instance template from
+* `instance_template` - (Deprecated) The
-    which all new instances will be created.
-This field is only present in the `google` provider.
+  full URL to an instance template from which all new instances will be created.
+This field is replaced by `version.instance_template`.
+You must specify at least one `version` block with an `instance_template`.

-* `version` - (Required, [Beta](https://terraform.io/docs/providers/google/provider_versions.html)) Application versions managed by this instance group.
+* `version` - (Optional) Application versions managed by this instance group.
 Each version deals with a specific instance template, allowing canary release scenarios.
     Structure is documented below.
+    Until `instance_template` is removed this field will be Optional to allow for a graceful upgrade.
+In the Beta provider and as of 3.0.0 it will be Required.

 * `name` - (Required) The name of the instance group manager.
 Must be 1-63 characters long and comply with